vegaprotocol/specs/protocol/0028-governance.md

 ## Types of proposals

-We allow users to submit proposals covering 3 types of governance action:

-1. Proposal of a market
-1. Change market parameters
-1. Change network parameters
-1. Transfer of funds to/from treasury
-1. Propose an asset to be accepted as collateral on the network

 ## 1. Create market

 This action differs from from other governance actions in that the market is created and some transactions (namely around liquidity provision) may be accepted for the market before the proposal has successfully passed.
 The lifecycle of a market and its triggers are covered in the [market lifecycle](./0043-market-lifecycle.md) spec.